Webhook widget

 Steve

 Looks like yes.
-We’ll check with @Pavel
+We’ll check with @Pavlo

 @Dmitriy I think @steve1 means sending webhook from hardware based on some condition.
 Because webhooks we have are for organizations.

-@Pavel we can extend existing webhooke with “device trigger”.
+@Pavlo we can extend existing webhooke with “device trigger”.

-Hi @Pavel and @Dmitriy,
+Hi @Pavlo and @Dmitriy,

 Cheers